 Demonstrating cultural competency is important in the provision of services relating to all claims.
 Please refer to the ACC1625 Guidelines on Maori Cultural Competencies for Providers (PDF 2.0M).

 To determine gradual process, disease or infection, ACC considers three key elements:

 - whether a particular property or characteristic of either the work environment or the client’s job has caused or contributed to the cause of the personal injury

 - whether the particular property or characteristic that has caused or contributed to the cause of the personal injury is present to any material extent in the client’s non-work activities or environment

 - whether the risk of suffering the personal injury is significantly greater for people who do the job or work in the employment environment than for people who do not.

 When lodging a claim for gradual process disease or infection, follow the general process for lodging claims and remember to tick the Gradual Process box when completing the ACC45 Injury Claim form.

 When a cover decision is made, we notify the client in writing.
-Treatment providers who lodge a claim will not be advised of the outcome of the claim.
-This is because the consent that ACC obtains from the client does not extend to releasing this information.
+Treatment providers who lodge a claim will be advised of the outcome of the claim.

 If you have any general questions about these claims, contact the Provider Helpline on 0800 222 070.
 For questions on specific claims, contact the client’s case manager or case coordinator.